Parts And Components Of A Heat Engine

 16.- Valve head

-The cylinder is the cylindrical container in which the piston moves with reciprocating rectilinear motion.
-The cylinder is part of the block of cylinders or monoblock, as it was called formerly.
-This, in turn, is part of the bench, which we can consider as the fundamental structure of the engine.
-In many cases, the cylinder block is separated from the bedplate, to which it is attached by bolts.
+The cylinder is the container in a cylindrical shape in which the piston moves with an alternative rectilinear movement.
+The cylinder is part of the cylinder block or monoblock, as it was formerly called.
+This, in turn, is part of the bedplate, which we can consider as the fundamental structure of the engine.
+In many cases, the cylinder block is separated from the bed, to which it is connected by bolts.

 The block is the element that contains the cylinders.
-Inside the engine block are the motor elements (pistons, connecting rods and crankshaft), which serves as support or bench.
-It is usually made of gray cast iron (iron alloy with a carbon content ranging between 2 and 4.5%) or aluminum alloy.
+Inside the engine block are the driving elements ( pistons, connecting rods and crankshaft), which serves as a support or bench.
+It is generally made of gray cast iron (iron alloy with a carbon content ranging from 2 to 4.5%) or aluminum alloy.
 The shape and dimensions depend on the number and arrangement of the cylinders.

-On the outside of the block, the rest of the thermal engine's construction elements are fixed: the cylinder head on the upper part and the crankcase on the lower part.
-At one end are located the control elements of the distribution and auxiliary organs of the engine, such as the alternator, the air conditioning compressor, etc., and at the opposite end is the gearbox.
+Outside the block the rest of the construction elements of the thermal engine are fixed: the cylinder head at the top and the crankcase at the bottom.
+At one end are located the control elements of the distribution and the auxiliary organs of the engine, such as the alternator, the air conditioning compressor, etc., and at the opposite end is the gearbox.

-In the block there are also the elements of anchoring the engine to the chassis, supports that have elastic elements to absorb the vibrations of the engine, thus preventing them from being transmitted to the bodywork.
+In the block there are also the elements for anchoring the engine to the chassis, supports that have elastic elements to absorb engine vibrations, thus preventing them from being transmitted to the body.

-The cylinders are the most important part of the block.
-The piston travels between the extreme positions of the cylinder (top dead center PMS and bottom dead center PMI) which it occupies during its reciprocating movement.
+Cylinders are the most important part of the block.
+Inside the cylinder the piston moves between the extreme positions (upper dead center PMS and lower dead center PMI) that it occupies during its reciprocating movement.

 According to the procedure used to obtain the cylinders, we distinguish three types of block: